-The comfortable pair I’ve worn, Duer jeans will definitely find themselves in my ultralight packing list for casual trips.
+The most comfortable pair of denim I’ve worn to date, Duer jeans will definitely find themselves in my ultralight packing list for casual trips.

 Jeans are a tricky thing for minimalist travelers.
 On the one hand, they are pretty durable and versatile enough to handle most situations.
 On the other hand, they are bulky and often not comfortable for long transit periods.
 They don’t always handle technical wear (hiking or any outdoor activities) exceptionally well.